-You want more ways to market your PT practice.
+You want new and innovative ways to market your PT practice.

 You want more patients and you want them yesterday.